ClearComplaint

 • Request confirmation of the bank’s final position in writing.

-HSBC UK complaints FAQ
+HSBC UK complaint FAQs

 How long does HSBC have to respond to my complaint?